ichard26/diff-shades/README.md

 ### Appendix: tips!

-diff-shades supports reading analyses stored as ZIP files as uncompressed analysis files frequently hit the 100MB+ milestone.
-No special handing is required, just pass a file with a `.zip` extension and diff-shades will auto-extract it!
+diff-shades supports reading and writing analyses stored as ZIP files as uncompressed analysis files frequently hit the 100MB+ milestone.
+No special handing is required, just pass a filepath with a `.zip` extension and diff-shades will auto-extract / auto-zip it!

 diff-shades also caches analysis file reads (saving the loaded objects as pickles) to further improve responsiveness and overall performance.
 At most